 Now you have been introduced to some of the skills and resources that you will use in your independent study time, it's over to you.
-During the course, you need to spend some time each week working on the different areas covered in the Top tips for Spanish study sheet (excluding 9 and 10).
+You need to spend some time each week working on the different areas covered in the Top tips for Spanish study sheet (excluding 9 and 10).